nikobordx/OOCms/README.md

 is host/server specific, so nothing is included within a standard oocms distribution.

 Note: from version 0.5, there are no longer .db files.

+Note: there are more functions available, just look into sources, i will write a complete doc once a stable version is reached :)